The topic you requested could not be found.

 Using PF with Paper Drug Logs (“Hybrid Version”)

-What To Do During Your Day » Step 4A: Surgical Flow » Patient Flow How Tos » Using PF with Paper Drug Logs (“Hybrid Version”)
+What To Do During Your Day » Step 4A: Surgical Flow (Daily Task) » Patient Flow How-To’s » Using PF with Paper Drug Logs (“Hybrid Version”)

-*THE BIG WHAT If your clinic isn’t quite ready to switch from your old drug log to the drug log in HQ, you can still use Patient Flow!
-We call this hybrid Patient Flow, as you are still using your own paper drug logging system but using the ease of Patient Flow…
+If your clinic isn’t quite ready to switch from your old drug log to the drug log in HQ, you can still use Patient Flow!
+We call this hybrid Patient Flow, as you are still using your own paper drug logging system but using the ease of Patient Flow in HQ to move…

 Aftercare Documents (Take Home Paperwork)